TEACHER APPRECIATION AWARDS NOMINATIONS NOW OPEN - VOTE TODAY!

 • Casino marker crimes.
 You may have gotten overwhelmed gambling and taken out a casino marker or short-term loan from a casino.
 You could be in serious trouble if you cannot pay the casino back.

-• Nightclub arrests can be more serious than simply being removed from the premises.
+• Nightclub arrests can be more severe than simply being removed from the premises.
 You could face other charges, like lewd conduct, controlled substance charges, or even assault or battery charges.

 • Murder or homicide, which in Nevada, can lead to going to prison for life without parole or even a death sentence if certain aggravating factors are present in a capital murder case.